-- 1. Education Supervisor who provides pedagogical support to the secondary teacher candidate - 2.
-Academic Supervisor who provides content support to the secondary teacher candidate - 3.
-Professional Development School (PDS) Supervisor who provides pedagogical and content support to a teacher candidate in the elementary education program.
+- 1. Education Supervisor who provides pedagogical support to the secondary intern - 2.
+Academic Supervisor who provides content support to the secondary intern - 3.
+Professional Development School (PDS) Supervisor who provides pedagogical and content support to a intern in the elementary education program.

 A secondary education teacher education candidate will have an education supervisor and an academic supervisor, while the elementary education teacher education candidate has only the PDS supervisor.
-These individuals provide support and feedback to the teacher candidate in the student teaching experience.
-The supervisor schedules visits to the classrooms, observes the instruction implemented by the teacher candidate, and evaluates the teacher candidate's progress during the semester.
-These individuals are the first line of communication for the teacher candidate.
-The supervisor collaborates with the teacher, principal, and any other school personnel involved with the teacher candidate's progress.
+These individuals provide support and feedback to the intern in the Internship experience.
+The supervisor schedules visits to the classrooms, observes the instruction implemented by the intern, and evaluates the intern's progress during the semester.
+These individuals are the first line of communication for the intern.
+The supervisor collaborates with the teacher, principal, and any other school personnel involved with the intern's progress.
 The supervisor also informs and collaborates with the Director of Field Experience.

-Teacher - Teacher refers to the host teacher for the teacher candidate and is located in the school in which the teacher candidate has been placed for the student teaching experience.
-The host teacher for the elementary candidate during student teaching is referred to as the Mentor Teacher, while the host teacher for the secondary candidate is referred to as the Cooperating Teacher.
-Some teacher candidates will be placed with one teacher, while others will be placed with more than one teacher in schools.
-The teacher has a minimum of three years of effective teaching experience and is recommended by the school administration to host a teacher candidate.
-The teacher is the teacher of record for the classroom, responsible for the progress of the PK-12 students, and mentors the teacher candidate during this time, evaluating the candidate's progress.
-This teacher helps the teacher candidate develop as a professional in the classroom and school environment.
-They also help the teacher candidate understand the school's organization as well as how to work with parents, the community, other school colleagues and staff.
+Teacher - Teacher refers to the host teacher for the intern and is located in the school in which the intern has been placed for the internship experience.
+The host teacher during the internship is referred to as the Mentor Teacher.
+Some interns will be placed with one teacher, while others will be placed with more than one teacher in schools.
+The teacher has a minimum of three years of effective teaching experience and is recommended by the school administration to host a intern.
+The teacher is the teacher of record for the classroom, responsible for the progress of the PK-12 students, and, after co-selection by the school district and approval by ESU, mentors the intern during this time, evaluating the candidate's progress.
+This teacher helps the intern develop as a professional in the classroom and school environment.
+They also help the intern understand the school's organization as well as how to work with parents, the community, other school colleagues and staff.

 Director of Field Placement - The Director of Field Placement plans, prepares and coordinates the roles and responsibilities with the supervisors.
-The Director works closely with teachers and principals of the schools to ensure teacher candidates are provided supportive and constructive feedback for the teacher candidate's professional growth.
+The Director works closely with teachers and principals of the schools to ensure interns are provided supportive and constructive feedback for the intern's professional growth.